Butternut Squash ZitiJump to Recipe

 Maybe the most important part

-Butter the pan (a 9×13 pan to be exact)!
+Butter a large baking dish (a 9×13 pan to be exact) or a casserole dish!
 If you don’t butter this bad boy really nicely, the ziti will stick badly to the pan.

 This is important.